A student ‘womb service’ works covertly to deliver contraception at a Catholic college - WTOP News

 “This is a lesson for them about organizing in challenging environments,” she said.

-At DePaul, the students behind the womb service have re-registered under a new name — Students United for Reproductive Justice — and plan to continue distributing contraceptives this semester.
+At DePaul, the students behind the womb service have re-applied under a new name — Students United for Reproductive Justice — and plan to continue distributing contraceptives this semester.
+DePaul has not approved the registration.
 Roman said she hopes more students on Catholic campuses challenge their universities’ reproductive health policies.

 “It is possible; it is feasible,” she said.
 “And you’re not alone in this fight.”

-Note: This story was first published on Sept.
-30, 2025.
-It was updated on Oct.
-1, 2025 to make clear that the student group at DePaul University does not have status as registered on campus.